 Air compressors are pressurized vessels that all shops need.
-But they can also present a hazard, because electrical contacts within the air compressor motor or pressure switch can spark, which increases the risk of a fire or explosion.
+However, they can also present a hazard.
+For instance, electrical contacts within the air compressor motor or pressure switch can spark, which increases the risk of a fire or explosion.
 That's why jurisdictional inspections must be done.
 In some provinces, like Ontario and Quebec, the tank needs to be inspected annually if it's greater than 24 inches (0.6 m).
-However, in Ontario, if the tank is greater than 23 cubic feet (0.65 cubic meters) or roughly 2 feet (0.6 m) diameter by 7.25 feet (2.2 m) long, it needs to be inspected every 36 months.
+As a rule of thumb, the frequency of the periodic jurisdictional inspections is driven by the pressure vessel characteristics with respect to the size, temperature, power, pressure, and heating surface.